GSA/ficam-pacs/pages/pacs_align_fsl_and_auth.md

     - People
     - Information systems and IT infrastructure
     - Campuses, buildings, secure vaults, and armories
-    - Tenant agencies' information systems, IT infrastructure, and people
+    - Tenant agencies' people, information systems, and IT infrastructure

 - If you must evaluate an asset's criticality, consider:
     - Security classification level